SvenLieber/website/content/en/post/cordi-2025/index.md

 ![The poster of the PID network Germany](cordi-2025/2025-08-27_cordi_pid-network-de.jpg)

-We don't have something similar in Belgium yet, (probably also due to the special federalism in Belgium), but I'm glad that my colleagues from the [FedOSC project](https://www.belspo.be/belspo/coordination/resDev_openScience_en.stm) are also looking into the PID topic, at least for the Federal Scientific Institutions!
+We don't have something similar on national level in Belgium yet, (probably also due to the special federalism in Belgium), but I'm glad that my colleagues from the [FedOSC project](https://www.belspo.be/belspo/coordination/resDev_openScience_en.stm) are also looking into the PID topic, at least for the Federal Scientific Institutions!
 While talking about PIDs, we were also joined by [Daniel Mietchen](https://orcid.org/0000-0001-9488-1870), who argued that Wikibase already comes with PIDs out of the box.

-But identifiers on their own are just strings (or ideally URIs).
+But identifiers on their own are just strings (or ideally Uniform Resource Identifiers (URIs)).
 Their real value comes when we use them to describe entities such as people, places, or works, which is where authority data comes in.